swimmingly/yodrew.github.io/_pages/other-writings/mosseri.md

 I had several cases which proceeded in a very  satisfactory way, but the last caused me some troubles.
 It was an actor of forty  years.
 Convinced of the effectiveness of the fast, he came to my home to follow  it.
 At the end of ten days of fast, he felt a very violent crisis of renal  calculi.
 It was Sunday morning.
 I took  him company to attenuate his sufferings, morally, and to make him have  patience.

-&nbsp;However he did  not understand that I do not seek to relieve his sufferings, by giving him  something.</em></p>
+&nbsp;However he did  not understand that I do not seek to relieve his sufferings, by giving him  something.</em>
     <ol>
       <li><em>Do something, he said.
 But, you are inhuman.
 Do not let to me suffer.</em></li>
     </ol>
-    <p><em>I explained in vain to him that it was necessary to  await till the end of the crisis, that it would last 4 to 5 hours, and that he  would be delivered soon.
+    <em>I explained in vain to him that it was necessary to  await till the end of the crisis, that it would last 4 to 5 hours, and that he  would be delivered soon.
 He wanted to hear nothing.

 - Call me the doctor, he said.